lorinkoz/django-pgschemas/docs/basic.rst

 Basic Configuration
 ===================

-Use ``django_pgschemas.postgresql_backend`` as your database engine.
-This enables the API for setting PostgreSQL search path
+Use ``django_pgschemas.postgresql`` as your database engine.
+This enables the API for setting Postgres search path

 .. code-block:: python

     DATABASES = {
         "default": {
-            "ENGINE": "django_pgschemas.postgresql_backend",
+            "ENGINE": "django_pgschemas.postgresql",
             # ...
         }
     }